Mission-DMX/Docs/Fish_Doku/Filter_Types.md

   * `value_in` of type `float`
 - Output channels:
   * `value` of type `8bit` maps a specific range of float to another range of 8bit
-- Configuration parameters:
+- Configuration parameters: None
+- initial parameters:
   * `lower_bound_in`: parseable as float, default: `0`
   * `upper_bound_in`: parseable as float, default: `1`
   * `lower_bound_out`: parseable as float, default: `0`
   * `upper_bound_out`: parseable as float, default: `255`
   * `limit_range`: `1` when the boundaries should be hard, otherwise the output could exceed the range if the input does as well
-- initial parameters: None
-- GUI update keys: same as configuration parameters
+- GUI update keys: same as initial parameters
 - Note: `lower_bound_in` and `upper_bound_in` cant be the same value

 ### Map a float to an 16 bit value